Cary Pfeffer, M.D.

 - Former board member of Edimer

-- Chairman of the board of directors and former interim CEO of Neon Therapeutics
+- Chairman of the board and former interim chief executive officer of Neon Therapeutics

-- Former chairman of the board of directors and former interim CEO of Jounce Therapeutics
+- Former chairman of the board of directors and former interim chief executive officer of Jounce Therapeutics

-- Former board member and interim CBO of Eleven Biotherapeutics
+- Former board member and interim chief business officer of Eleven Biotherapeutics

 - Former board member of Taris Biomedical